Kubernetes Upgrades Are A Pain: How Devtron Can Help

 When you’re upgrading cloud providers, the process is pretty similar but can vary.

-For example, to upgrade a cluster, GKE updates the version the control plane and nodes are running.
-Clusters are upgraded to either a newer minor version (for example, 1.24 to 1.25) or newer patch version (for example, 1.24.2-gke.100 to 1.24.5-gke.200).
+For example, to upgrade a cluster, AWS updates the version of the control plane and nodes are running.
+Clusters are upgraded to either a newer minor version (for example, 1.27 to 1.28) or a newer patch version (for example, 1.27.4-eks.5 to 1.27.13-eks.17).
 It’s also worth noting that while upgrades are necessary for maintaining the health and security of your cluster, they should be planned and executed during maintenance windows to minimize the impact on running applications.

 How To Perform A Kubernetes Upgrade